Steve McQueen (director): Experimental and short films

 Caribs' Leap/Western Deep (2002), two complementary shorts, were commissioned for documenta 11.
 Carib's Leap explores an event in the Caribbean island of Grenada when, in 1651, the last remaining community of Caribs, resisting French colonialism, chose to leap to their death.
 Western Deep is a powerful exploration of the sensory experience of the TauTona Gold Mine in South Africa, showing migrant labourers working in dark, claustrophobic environments and the ear-splitting noise of drilling.

-Pursuit (Version 2) (2005), a 16mm film transferred to video as a front and rear-projected mirror installation on three walls, is a 14-minute film selected for the Sharjah Biennial 15: Thinking Historically in the Present.
+Pursuit (Version 2) (2005), a 16mm film transferred to video as a front- and rear-projected mirror installation on three walls, is a 14-minute film selected for the Sharjah Biennial 15: Thinking Historically in the Present.
 The work originally premiered at the Fondazione Prada, Milan in 2005.
 Consisting of a sound and video installation with mirrored walls, the imagery is difficult to discern in the chaotic, low-light setting which has been described as disorienting and kaleidoscopic.

 Running Thunder (2007), an 11-minute short film of a dead horse in a meadow.
 It was bought by the Stedelijk Museum in Amsterdam in 2014.

 Ashes (2002–2015) is a two-channel video installation composed of 8mm and 16mm footage filmed by McQueen over ten years, on two separate visits, to the Caribbean island of Grenada.
-McQueen first met and filmed a young man named Ashes in 2002 while filming on Grenada for Carib’s Leap, but the footage of Ashes afloat on the prow of a boat went unused.
+It focused on a young man he met there called Ashes.
+McQueen, along with his cinematographer Robby Müller, first met and filmed Ashes in 2002 while filming on Grenada for Carib's Leap, but the footage of Ashes afloat on the prow of a boat went unused.
 After learning in 2013 that Ashes was murdered by drug dealers, McQueen returned to Grenada to film his burial.
 Shown back-to-back on a single screen, the final installation juxtaposes vibrant footage of Ashes' life and his untimely death.
 The soundscape of each film, playing simultaneously, features the calming sounds of water contrasted with the sounds of the tomb construction, and overlapped with the narration of a friend explaining why Ashes was murdered.
-McQueen has remarked, “Life and death have always lived side by side, in every aspect of life.
-We live with ghosts in our everyday.”
+McQueen has remarked: "Life and death have always lived side by side, in every aspect of life.
+We live with ghosts in our everyday."

 Personal life

 McQueen is married to Bianca Stigter, a Dutch cultural critic, with whom he has a daughter and a son, Alex and Dexter.
 Since 1997, the McQueens have kept a home in Amsterdam, in addition to their home in London.
-He was appointed Officer of the Order of the British Empire (OBE) in the 2002 Birthday Honours, Commander of the Order of the British Empire (CBE) in the 2011 New Year Honours for services to the visual arts, and was knighted in the 2020 New Year Honours for services to film.
-McQueen has been twice listed in the Powerlist Top 10 of the most influential Black Britons.

 McQueen was a fan of English football club Tottenham Hotspur, but said in 2014: "I gave up football.
 It affected my day too much.
 It's just stupid."